 I live in Asia, where we take off our shoes when we enter people’s homes, palaces, and sacred places.

-I also think that many of life’s best luxury moments happen when you’re barefoot – restful slumber between plush hotel sheets, soothing oil massages in a spa, walking on the buttery smoothness of a bamboo floor, or eating melt-in-your-mouth sushi seated on a tatami mat in a Japanese restaurant.
-And you have to be barefoot to walk on the beach.
+I also think that many of life’s best luxury moments happen when you’re barefoot – restful slumber between plush hotel sheets, soothing oil massages in a spa, treading the buttery smoothness of a bamboo floor, or eating melt-in-your-mouth sushi seated on a tatami mat in a Japanese restaurant.
+And you have to be barefoot to walk on the beach!